 There is no one-size-fits-all answer to this question.
-The amount of chlorella you should take depends on your situation.
+The amount of chlorella for fibromyalgia or any diseases you should take depends on your situation.

 During constipation, you may want to take a larger dose of chlorella to help relieve your symptoms.
 A typical dosage is 30-60 pills which translate to 15-30 grams.
 Split into three takes:

 You can also use a similar amount of chlorella extract or powder with beverages.
 Taking chlorella with drinks also helps to soften stool due to increased water intake.

 Once your constipation resolves, you can resume taking a smaller dose of chlorella, between 3-10 grams daily.

 It is unlikely that chlorella causes constipation, with diarrhea being a more probable side effect.

 However, a 2013 study highlighted that four of its 13 participants experienced constipation during the first two-of-twelve weeks of treatment.
 So, even if chlorella was responsible, the constipation effects were temporary.